-An injury in its own right can produce a lot of questions.
-Will you be okay?
+An injury produces a lot of questions.
+Will I be okay?
 How long will it take to heal?
-How much will your recovery cost?
-No doubt as you pursue an injury claim, you’ll have even more concerns and questions.
-However, that’s where we come in.
-Come see how our extensive knowledge and dedication to helping our clients can help answer all of your legal questions…and then some.
+How much will treatment and recovery cost?
+As you pursue an injury claim, you will undoubtedly have many concerns and questions.
+This is where we come in.
+We have extensive experience and knowledge to answer your questions, address your concerns and pursue your compensation.

 Personal injury plaintiffs can pursue compensation for a wide range of economic and non-economic damage, including emotional and psychological harm.
 Learn more.